The intake process is an important part of your relationship with any client.

 1. Break the client intake process into well-defined stages

 Without a well-structured intake process, it’s difficult to stay on top of everything.
 How do you know who has upcoming appointments, who has pending retainers, or who needs to be followed up with, for example?

 Disorganization can lead to unnecessary delays in the process.
 It can also lead to potential clients slipping through the cracks, meaning lost business for your firm.
 Breaking your intake process into well-defined stages is the best way to avoid these problems.

-Whether you use an Excel sheet, a case management system, or a tool like Lexicata’s pipeline feature to manage your potential clients, think about defining different stages of the intake process and tracking each prospect by stage.
+Whether you use an Excel sheet or a case management system like Clio to manage your potential clients, think about defining different stages of the intake process and tracking each prospect by stage.
 For example, you might want to classify your prospects as one of the following: